msupply-foundation/msupply_docs/content/mobile/order_and_receive/customer_inv.md

 ### Start a new customer invoice

 Click **New Invoice**

 ![Custom invoices button on Navigator](/mobile/introduction/images/new_customer_invoice.png)

-Add the customer you are wanting to send stock to
+Add the customer you are wanting to send stock to:

 ![Add the customer](/mobile/introduction/images/add_customer_to_invoice.png)
 ----